PostHog/posthog.com/contents/blog/features-sell.md

 This created [a large debate](https://github.com/PostHog/posthog.com/issues/3620) internally.

-We ran an a/b test, using your favourite open source product OS, and happily saw it had no impact on conversion rate.
+We ran an a/b test, using your favorite open source product OS, and happily saw it had no impact on conversion rate.

 ## Users are as clever as you